 |7+ days after expected period||96% positive|

 The blood pregnancy test generally provides greater accuracy earlier.
 If you are pregnant, your blood test will usually be positive within 3-4 days after implantation or about 9-10 days after fertilization and ovulation, which is roughly 5-6 days before a missed period.

-What determines when a home pregnancy test becomes positive?
+Four factors determine when a home pregnancy test becomes positive

 1. Timing of implantation